kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 In the above example `foo` is a suspending function.
 It can call other suspending functions just the same as any non-suspending function.

-Here, it is calling `yield`, a suspend function provided by the kotlinx library which suspends the current coroutine and immediately schedules it so the next scheduled coroutine can execute.
+Here, it is calling [yield](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/yield.html), a suspend function provided by the kotlinx library which suspends the current coroutine and immediately schedules it so the next scheduled coroutine can execute.

 Calling suspend functions in a coroutine context wont run concurrently by default.
 For that we need some additional coroutine builders.

 # launching a coroutine

-`launch` Creates a new Job and runs it concurrently so it doesn't block the current execution context.
-When run within a coroutine scope (which is a blocking operation) the scope will not exit until all launched Jobs have completed.
+[launch](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/launch.html) creates a new Job and runs it concurrently so it doesn't block the current execution context.
+When run within a [coroutine scope](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/) (which is a blocking operation) the scope will not exit until all launched Jobs have completed.

 ```kotlin
 // create a coroutine context